 It’s way too hot to cook, and I’ve definitely been all about the minimal-time, minimal-effort dinners at the moment.
-Which is why this gluten free crustless quiche with asparagus, goats’ cheese and chorizo is perfect!
+Which is why this gluten free frittata with asparagus, goats’ cheese and chorizo is perfect!

 Want to get straight to it?
 Skip to the recipe.